 Duplicate the water layer twice, move the duplicated layer to the left and right of the original water layer, as shown below: (set the layer opacity to slightly lower than the original water layer to create depth)

 Duplicate the original water layer once more, resize it to a smaller piece and position it to the center, then increase the layer opacity to 100%:

 Add the following two adjustment layers on top of all layers created so far:

-and you will have the following effect so far: (centre portion highlighted, and that will be the text will be placed)
+and you will have the following effect so far: (centre portion highlighted, and that is where the text is to be placed)

 Now use any font you like, type a single letter on the canvas as shown below:

 Apply the following layer blending options to this text layer: